-When Wolfsburg won their first ever Bundesliga title in 2009, it surprised almost everyone.
-Most surprising of all was that their star striker that season was Grafite.
+When Wolfsburg won their first-ever Bundesliga title in 2009, it surprised almost everyone – but the most surprising thing of all was that their star striker that season was Grafite.

 Since the formation of the Bundesliga in 1963, there have been few more unlikely champions than VfL Wolfsburg.